You are here

 The disability programme collaborates with 15 Community Rehabilitation Centres throughout the West Bank.
 Through a community-based approach to rehabilitation, these centres help minimize social exclusion and promote opportunities for persons with disabilities.

-With a West Bank staff of 163 employees, including 64 social workers, our programme has been able to reform the eligibility criteria for the social safety net and develop a new, family- and field-specific method of poverty-level determination.
-In 2012, we assisted 113,374 food-insecure Palestine refugees and provided emergency food assistance to over 11,129 refugee families, at an estimated cost of US$ 898,197.
-The programme also provides selective cash assistance and one-off cash grants for basic household needs or family emergencies.
+With a West Bank staff of 169 employees, including 64 social workers, our programme has been able to reform the eligibility criteria for the social safety net and develop a new, family- and field-specific method of poverty-level determination.
+In 2021, we assisted 257,228 food-insecure Palestine refugees and provided emergency food assistance to over 11,129 refugee families, at an estimated cost of US$ 898,197. (delete) The programme also provides selective cash assistance and one-off cash grants for basic household needs or family emergencies.
 During emergencies caused by violence or political unrest, we provide other forms of direct aid, including shelter rehabilitation, which is delivered through coordination with the UNRWA Infrastructure and Camp Improvement programme.